denisecase/denisecase.github.io/_posts/2015-07-10-add-calender-to-site.md

    Using GitHub Pages makes it easy to add a custom calendar to your website.
 </p>

 This website uses [GitHub Pages](https://pages.github.com/).
 For information on how to create a similar website, see the earlier article on [creating a GitHub Pages site]({{site.baseurl}}posts/2015-06-26-new-site.md).
+The repository with the site content is available at [http://denisecase.github.io/](http://denisecase.github.io/).

 Follow the four steps below to add a top-level calendar page to your site.